damdamo/SVSKit/README.md

 [![Build Status](https://app.travis-ci.com/damdamo/PredicateStructure.svg?branch=main)](https://travis-ci.org/damdamo/Teri)

-# Predicate Structure: CTL Model Checking on Parametric Petri nets
+# Predicate Structure: CTL Model Checking on Petri nets with Parametric Markings

 This package aims at verifying CTL formulas on Petri nets with weighted arcs and potential capacity on places.
 Unlike the usual technique where an initial marking is required, this is not the case here.